 - Drax* – This one hurts me.
 I love Drax.
 He’s fun to play, feels great, and is exactly the playstyle I expected and wanted from him.
 The problem is his entire design is based around getting hit by the villain.
 Against some villains, this is fine.
 But the truly dangerous villains like expert Thanos or Ronin can deal upwards of 8-10 damage every attack.
 Drax simply cannot survive the heaviest hitters, and there are now just too many villains where being attacked is a liability.
 Drax can absolutely have fun with lower difficulty villains, but on an objective power scale, he’s just not an option for the hardest content.
 You can read more about Drax’s strengths and weaknesses in our hero review.

 So there you have it.
 That’s my take on the current roster.
 Disagree?
-Feel free to tweet us over at @cardboardchamps on Twitter, and I’ll take the time to remind you that this is all just my opinion after playing a few games with each character.
+Feel free to drop a comment below, and I’ll take the time to remind you that this is all just my opinion after playing a few games with each character.

 If you found this article useful, please consider supporting us on Ko-fi.